 - 1. Details of systems and procedures to be followed, including internet services. - These are documented in the Treasury Management Operational Guidelines. - 2.
+Emergency and contingency planning arrangements - The Council's treasury management processes are fully digital.
+Principal Accountants and Strategy Finance Managers have Council issued iPads allowing treasury management to be done anywhere with internet connection.

-Emergency and contingency planning arrangements - This process is currently being documented. - 3.
-Fraud, Error & Corruption. - There is a system of internal control in place to prevent and identify fraud and error - Any issue identified will be immediately reported to the Chief Finance Officer and Head of Internal Audit and subsequently to Audit Committee and Council.
+- 3. Fraud, Error & Corruption. - There is a system of internal control in place to prevent and identify fraud and error. - Any issue identified will be immediately reported to the Chief Finance Officer and Head of Internal Audit and subsequently to Governance and Audit Committee and Council.